Ndumatt1/authentication-system/README.md

 ## Overview

-This project is a simple User Authentication System that provides user registration (signup) and sign-in functionality.
-It allows users to securely create an account and access their account by logging in.
+This project is a simple Authentication System for hospital dashboard signup and login.

 ## Features

-- **User Registration (Signup):**
+- **Hospital Registration (Signup):**
-  - Users can create a new account by providing their email, username and password.
+  - Hospitals can create a new account by providing their email,name, address, phonenumber and password.
   - Passwords are securely hashed before storing in the database.

-- **User Authentication (Login):**
+- **Hospital Authentication (Login):**
   - Registered users can log in using their email and password.
   - User sessions are maintained for authenticated users using JWT.